+ELECTRONIC DEVICES should NOT be used or in view as students enter classrooms.
+Once in the classroom, the devices can be used at teacher discretion.
 Any violation of the cell phone/electronic device policy could result in:

-- → A classroom or office referral for technology violation - → Confiscation of cell phone or electronic device until end of day and/or parent retrieves item from school office.
+- → A MINOR or MAJOR office referral for technology violation - → Confiscation of cell phone or electronic device until end or day and/or parent retrieves item from school office.